 Are you getting enough iron-rich foods in your diet right now?
 Iron is a trace mineral found in every living cell in our bodies.
 It’s a primary component of two proteins: hemoglobin and myoglobin.
-Hemoglobin is the part of the red blood cell that carries oxygen to the body’s tissues.
-Myoglobin is the part of the muscle cells that hold oxygen.
+Hemoglobin is the part of the red blood cell that carries oxygen to the body’s tissues while myoglobin is the part of the muscle cells that hold oxygen.

 3. Grass-Fed Beef

-One lean grass-fed strip steak (214 grams): 4 milligrams of iron (22 percent DV)
+One lean, grass-fed strip steak: 4 milligrams (22 percent DV)

-Grass-fed beef is another awesome meat source of heme iron as well as many other key nutrients.
-It’s definitely one of my personal favorites when it comes to iron-rich foods.
+Grass-fed beef is another awesome red meat source of heme iron as well as many other key nutrients and it’s a favorite for many when it comes to iron-rich foods.
 In addition to iron, grass-fed beef is also higher in precursors for vitamin A and E, along with cancer-fighting antioxidants, compared to grain-fed beef.
-(2)

 Lentils are legumes that have a really impressive amount of non-heme iron per serving.
-Aside from their high supply of nutrients, what’s another benefit of including protein-packed lentils in your diet regularly?
-They’re really cheap and very versatile.
+Aside from their high supply of nutrients, they’re also really cheap and incredibly versatile.

 5. Dark Chocolate